 - Double click the “AWXExampleProjectStarterKit” project.

 - The Virtual Core (Entertainment Task): This block represents a single virtual core performing a specific audio task.
-A virtual core processes audio at a user defined sample rate and block length, which can be configured in the “Edit Device” menu at the bottom of the “Device Designer” tab (also explained in Create Device File).
+A virtual core processes audio at a user defined sample rate and block length, which can be configured in the “Edit Device” menu at the bottom of the Device Designer tab (also explained in Create Device File).

-In this example, we have one virtual core that takes a stereo audio input and gives out a 7.1 channel output (8 channels in total).
-This block is populated with core objects that can be dragged-and-dropped from the “Toolbox” pane on the left-side of the “Device Designer” view and interfaced together to perform operations such as sample rate conversion, buffering, routing, that may be required by the main audio processing instances called the “Xaf Instance”.
+In this example, the virtual core has 8-channel audio input and gives out a 7.1 channel output (8 channels in total).
+This block is populated with core objects that can be dragged-and-dropped from the “Toolbox” pane on the left-side of the Device Designer view and interfaced together to perform operations such as sample rate conversion, buffering, routing, that may be required by the main audio processing instances called the “Xaf Instance”.
+For more details, refer to Core Objects Toolbox.

 The rest of the Starter Kit documentation only briefly explains concepts that are relevant to a first-time user in the context of the AudioworX Starter Kit.